 Chlamydia trachomatis (C. trachomatis) is a bacterium, and C.trachomatis infection is the most common sexually transmitted infection (STI).
 Both men and women can get chlamydia.
 When left untreated, chlamydia can cause:

-- Tubal pregnancies, which can lead to the death of the mother and child
+- Cause tubal pregnancies, which can lead to the death of the mother and child.

 What are the symptoms of chlamydia?

 About half of the women with chlamydia do not have symptoms.
 When symptoms are present, they may include:

 - White, yellow or green discharge (fluid) from the vagina that may have a bad smell.

 - Itching or burning in or around the vagina.

 - Dull pain in the lower abdomen or pelvis.